sanjayypatel/portfolio-kami/_portfolio/cogently.md

 > * add a summary to each document.
 > * view and download the original document.

-From a development perspective I had different set of goals:
+From a development perspective I had a different set of goals:

 > ### As a developer I want to
 >